TyRawls/portfolio-optimization/docs/project_setup.rst

     If you do not complete the above steps, then you will get ``psql: command not found`` when trying to execute the ``psql`` command in Terminal.

 .. note::
     The below setup is for the local implementation only.
-If you're not using the local setup, pleas skip to :ref:`Clone GitHub Repo`.
+If you're not using the local setup, please skip to :ref:`Clone GitHub Repo`.

 Set Password
 ------------
-We need to set a password for the database connection which will be used later to connect ``dbt``.
+We need to set a password for the local database connection which will be used later to connect ``dbt``.
 Enter the below in Terminal to launch the PostgreSQL commandline::

     psql -U postgres